 The Kerridge memorial, a stone cross mounted on a plinth, was made by local stone mason Joseph James Broster using the notable Kerridge stone from the local quarries.
 Bollington wanted to do the same, it is said, but found it too expensive to carve!
 They used a much softer red sandstone from down in the Cheshire plain.
 A century later we notice that the Kerridge stone memorial is in perfect condition, while the Bollington sandstone memorial is showing signs of erosion and wear!

-After WWI, Bollington Urban District Council distributed small silver cups to every man who fought in the war and to the families of those killed.
+After WWI, Bollington Urban District Council distributed small silver goblets to every man who fought in the war and to the families of those killed.
 See the separate page on this.

 |WE SHALL REMEMBER THEM|

 See Listed Buildings page for the full list and notes regarding Listed, Article 4, and SPD properties.

 The links on the structures are to the Historic England web site.
 Any links to local history pages are to this web site.

 |Bollington War Memorial; II, 1920, A sandstone cross set in memorial gardens.|

 |Kerridge War Memorial, Oak Lane, Kerridge; II, 1919, private war memorial constructed by the people of Kerridge.|

 Our thanks go to those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.
 Unless otherwise noted, the historical pictures are from the Civic Society picture collection at the Discovery Centre and also available online.